 Al-Si based alloys are commonly used in aluminium alloy wheel production.
 Inoculant materials such as Antimony (Sb), Sodium (Na) and and Strontium (Sr) modify the structure from a course structure to a finer one.
 Antimony (Sb) and Sodium (Na) may cause occupational health and safety and holding time problems.
 On the other hand, Strontium (Sr) is commonly used in industry as an inoculant material in Al-Si based alloys and Sr modifies not only silicon particles but also transforms phases in morphology, hence Sr modification leads to better mechanical properties.
 On the other hand, high amount of Sr causes porosity in the structure and the average grain size is increased proportionally with higher Sr levels.
 In this study different Sr levels are examined to obtain an optimum result regarding mechanical properties and chemical composition.
-After the calculation, the correlations between mechanical properties.
-In the second part of this study different Sr holding time after the modification affects the effect on mechanical properties.
+After the calculation, the correlations between mechanical properties and material characterization are examined.
+Holding time after the modification affects the mechanical properties.
+In the second part of this study different Sr holding time levels are evaluated to see the effect on mechanical properties.
 As a conclusion the optimum Sr modification level and optimum holding time after modification are presented.
 Optimization of process parameters may be helpful to researchers working on modification in aluminum alloys.